 Here's how you can run a regression analysis in Excel.

 In our example, we'll be loading blog traffic numbers into Excel.
-(HubSpot customers, you can find this information in your Sources report -- and make sure to select your blog subdomain from the top dropdown before exporting.
+(HubSpot customers, you can find this information in your Sources report -- and make sure to select your blog subdomain from the top dropdown before exporting.)

 Once you get the export open in Excel, make sure to remove all other information besides the row for each month and the row for traffic.
 HubSpot customers, you can find all the information you need under the "Visits" tab.

 2. Graph the data using the scatter plot function.

 Remember what R² is?
 This number between 0 and 1 indicates how much your trend line actually fits the shape of your scatter plot.
 Select 'Options,' then 'Display R-squared value on Chart.'
-R2 will appear next to your line.
-After you're done, click OK.
+R² will appear next to your line.
+After you're done, click 'OK.'

-7) Click on the line, then hit "delete" on your keyboard.
+Click on the line, then hit "delete" on your keyboard.
 Time to see if a different trendline more closely supports your data trend.

 9. Compare R² values.
 Whichever is nearest to 1 is the best fit.

 If you're linear, you're growing at a steady rate.
 If you're exponential, you're growing at an increasing rate.
 If you're logarithmic, your growth is slowing.